lm3nitro/Projects/Netflow/Cisco Netflow and Nfdump.md

 10. Find records in the time range of 12:19:00 - 12:20:00 matching the filter of protocol =TCP and port = 80:

 > [!NOTE]
-> Using -t option we can limit the time range of the records to look into. nfdump puts 0 for any missing time part, e.g. 12:19 means 12:19:00.
+> Using -t option you can limit the time range of the records to look into. nfdump puts 0 for any missing time part, e.g. 12:19 means 12:19:00.

 ```
 nfdump -R .  -t 2024/05/27.17:04:09-2024/05/27.18:21:09 'port 80 and proto tcp'